jolheiser/gitea/docs/content/doc/features/webhooks.en-us.md

 // success, do something
 ```

-There is a Test Delivery button in the webhook settings that allows to test the configuration as well as a list of the most Recent Deliveries.
+There is a `Test Delivery` button in the webhook settings that allows you to test the configuration as well as a list of the most Recent Deliveries.